-I know you don’t have your school list or even what teacher they will have, that doesn’t need to stop you.
-The sales are running now through the third week in August.
-6 weeks.
-That’s it.
-If you don’t go back to school till September and you wait till the night before to shop, you’ll cry.
-In general you can guess what your kiddos need and you’ll probably be 95% spot on.
+I know you don’t have your school list or even know what teachers your kids will have, that doesn’t need to stop you.
+The sales are running now through the third week of August—for 6 weeks.
+That’s it!
+If you don’t go back to school ’til September and you wait until the night before to shop, you’ll cry.
+In general, you can guess what your kiddos need and you’ll probably be 95% spot on.
 What did you use when you were 6?
-Crayons, Pencils, Markers…
+Crayons, pencils, and markers…

-Starting before you have the “official” list may seem dangerous.
-If you end up grabbing an extra pack of pencils at 10¢ a pack it’s not nearly as bad as paying $2 for them the night before.
+Starting before you have the “official” list may seem dangerous, but if you end up grabbing an extra pack of pencils at 10¢ a pack it’s not nearly as bad as paying $2 for them the night before.

 Make Your Own List

 Double Your Quantity

-This tip isn’t so much about cutting the budget right now, but more planning ahead.
-Most school supply lists never have enough on them to get you through the year, and sadly we NEVER see a spring school supply sale.
+This tip isn’t so much about cutting the budget right now but more about planning ahead.
+Most school supply lists never have enough on them to get you through the year, and, sadly, we NEVER see a spring school supply sale.
 Double whatever you think you need so that you have a stash of supplies to last all year.
 This is huge in our house with us homeschooling.
-This year may be the first year that we bought enough and didn’t run out for crayons or paper midyear.
+This year may be the first year that we bought enough and didn’t run out for crayons or paper mid-year.

 Don’t Shop All At Once